Local Analytics v1.2.2

 If it is configured correctly, then ensure that the option “Disable Local Analytics tracking” is disabled and logout of your WordPress account, refresh your blog’s homepage (use CTRL + F5 to ensure that the page was not loaded from your browser cache) and check for the Local Analytics code in your page source.

 Please keep in mind that when you are logged in, your visits will be tracked only if you have enabled the “Track Users” option and have appropriate value set for the option “Max.
-Tracked User Level “. - Q. I have another question that is related / not related to Local Analytics.
-What should I do?
+Tracked User Level “.

 Q. My question is not answered above.
 What should I do?